rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 one wins.
 This matches the order the arguments appear in when calling the
 function: the first argument is to the left of the second argument.

-We also update `page_title` to return the same URL passed in.
+We also update `заголовок_страницы` to return the same URL passed in.
 That way, if the page that returns first does not have a `<title>` we can resolve, we can still print a meaningful message.
 With that information available, we wrap up by updating our `println!` output to indicate both which URL finished first and